Introduction

 iphones exist in 10 years or even 5 years time, the best gadget that

-had then - could you have predicted the latest phone would be made by
+had then - could you have predicted a popular phone would be

-app on a walk.some will say you should carry a backup book copy but
+app on a walk.some have stated on the web that you should carry a backup book copy but as

-remember, book sales for walking guides are already very low, if we did
+explained above, book sales for walking guides are already very low.
+If

 a digital version there

-ebook sales are for smartphones (apps) and at best ebooks are projected
+ebook sales are for smartphones (apps) and ebooks are projected

 to

-rise to be around 25% of all book sales.
+rise to eventually be around 25% of all book sales.
 So for 500 printed book sales

 per

-year, thats 125 ebook sales, which translates to 14 apps per year,
+year, thats 125 ebook sales, which translates to 14 iphone apps per

-would it be worth all the programming work for an app for
+would it be worth paying Apple $1000US for a licence then doing all the programming work for an app for

-sales of 14 copies per year, I dont think Apple would be
+sales of 14 copies per year.
+Would you do that!
+I dont think Apple would be

-interested - also for us it would take less
+interested much either - also for us it would take less

 time